astropy/astropy-APEs/APE18.rst

 * All minor versions of Python released 42 months prior to a non-bugfix, and at minimum the two latest minor versions.
 * All minor versions of numpy released in the 24 months prior to a non-bugfix, and at minimum the last three minor versions.
-* Versions of other runtime dependencies released 24 prior to a non-bugfix release.
+* Versions of other runtime dependencies released 24 months prior to a non-bugfix release.

 These versions of the dependencies are to be supported for bugfix lifetime of the given astropy version.